 A circular economy differs as the whole model completely revolves around recycling.
 Unlike a reuse economy for instance, there is no non-recyclable waste which is generated at any point in the process.
 Everything that is produced gets returned to the economy, which is the most efficient and environmentally-friendly way of manufacturing a product.

 There are many steps that you can take to prevent your device from getting thrown away.
 The first step towards a more circular model is to repair your device if it breaks, which is the best option if you only have one device that needs fixing.
-You can use our Find A Repair Shop tool to see where you can get your phone repaired near you.
-This will eliminate the need for your device to be returned to the ecosystem at all.
+You can use our guide to consider your options on phone repairs to see where you can get your phone repaired.

 Photo by K I L I A N on Unsplash